History of Tatarstan: Pre-history

 During the Iron Age (8th century BCE – 3rd century CE), the Ananyino culture, probably a Finno-Ugrian-speaking people, dominated the area of the upper Volga and Kama river valleys.
 From the middle of the 1st millennium BC western Tatarstan was occupied by the Gorodets culture.

 From the 4th century BCE much of the Volga–Kama basin was occupied by tribes of the İmänkiskä culture, who are thought to have been related to the Scythians, speakers of one of the Indo-European languages.
-Around the beginning of the 1st century CE a new group, the so-called Pyanobor culture (probably of Finnic origin) appeared at the lower Kama.
+Around the beginning of the 1st century CE a new group, the so-called Pyanobor culture (probably of Finno-Ugric origin) appeared at the lower Kama.

-During the great migrations of late antiquity Siberian Turkic and Finnic tribes settled the region east of the middle Volga and forced out the Pyanobor culture from the Kama basin.
+During the great migrations of late antiquity Siberian Turkic and Finno-Ugric tribes settled the region east of the middle Volga and forced out the Pyanobor culture from the Kama basin.
 The Pyanobor tribes lingered on in what are now the north and north-western parts of Tatarstan.